Premier League agrees to five substitutions when action resumes amid coronavirus pandemic | Goal.com

 The Premier League has given a green light for five substitutions to be made by managers in the English top-flight when competitive action resumes on June 17.

+The vast majority of sides in the division have nine fixtures left to take in, with Manchester City, Arsenal, Aston Villa and Sheffield United having 10 apiece – and it will be they who kick things off on June 17.

+Pep Guardiola, Mikel Arteta, Dean Smith and Chris Wilder will all be able to dig a little deeper into their respective reserves than they were allowed to previously, with rule changes granting coaches greater freedom to tinker with their plans and rest those in need of a break.

-A statement read: “Premier League Shareholders today agreed temporary changes to the rules relating to substitute players.
+A statement released by the Premier League read: “Premier League Shareholders today agreed temporary changes to the rules relating to substitute players.

 “For the remainder of the 2019/20 season, the number of substitutes that can be used during a match will increase from three to five players.